Bengals top Chiefs 27-24 in OT to clinch Super Bowl trip

 And now they’re heading to the Super Bowl for the first time since 1989 after winning their first playoff overtime game.

-“Usually when you lose the coin flip to those guys, you’re going home,” Burrow said.
+“Usually when you lose the coin flip to those guys, you’re going home,” said Burrow, the Bengals’ second-year quarterback.
 “Our defense really stepped up and made plays in the second half.
 And on offense we made plays when we had to.
 I thought the offensive line played really well all day.
 We started running the ball there at the end and that’s exciting.

 “Big win for us.”